 WARNING: THIS ARTICLE CONTAINS SPOILERS!

 I want to take you back to 2015-era me, I am visiting my family over the summer and we are watching Bethesda's E3 conference.
 I have heard rumblings of a Fallout sequel forever, and I was ecstatic!
 Fallout 3 had been my favorite game for a long time, and it's spin-off, New Vegas, soared to the top of my list as one of the best games I'd ever played.
 They had their problems, sure, they all did!
 But that didn't matter - the content was there, and that's what counted.
-I had seen the trailer in June, and I was hungry for more!
+I saw the trailer in June, and I was hungry for more!

 I watched the whole panel, and at the end, I couldn't wait.
-This game would be a huge leap forwards in graphics.
+This game would be a huge leap forward in graphics.
 The gameplay looked smoother, and there was an interesting new setting!
 What could possibly go wrong.